How Long After Chapter 7 Can I Buy a House? Get the Answers Here

 Also known as a “liquidation bankruptcy,” Chapter 7 is a process of selling off assets to repay your creditors in full or part.
 This typically takes four to six months, but can be longer depending on the circumstances.

-At the end of the process, all eligible debts are eliminated.
+At the end of the process, all eligible debts are eliminated by the bankruptcy court.
 While Chapter 7 bankruptcy offers debt relief, it negatively affects your credit score and overall finances.
 A Chapter 7 bankruptcy stays on your credit history for a decade making it harder (but not impossible) to get credit such as a home loan during that time.
 However, after Chapter 7 discharge can I buy a house?
 Yes, but timing and preparation are key.

 Waiting Periods for Buying a House After Chapter 7